 Many people exercise for an hour and then spend most of the remaining day sitting.
 Daily movement outside structured exercise—walking, standing, household chores, errands, and general activity—can have a major impact on calorie expenditure.

-This is often referred to as non-exercise activity thermogenesis (NEAT), and it can vary dramatically between individuals.
+This everyday movement is known as non-exercise activity thermogenesis (NEAT), and it can vary dramatically between individuals.
 Two people may complete the same workout, but the person who moves more throughout the day may burn significantly more calories overall.

+Research highlights just how important this can be.
 A review found that NEAT can differ by up to 2,000 calories per day between people, and those with obesity tended to spend about 2.5 more hours sitting each day than their lean counterparts.
-This shows that everyday movement can have a surprisingly large impact on total calorie burn.

 What You Can Do